Renal Artery Stenosis and Occlusion

 View Patient Education

 Renal artery stenosis is a decrease in blood flow through one or both of the main renal arteries or their branches.
 Renal artery occlusion is a complete blockage of blood flow through one or both of the main renal arteries or its branches.
 Stenosis and occlusion are usually due to thromboemboli, atherosclerosis, or fibromuscular dysplasia.
 Symptoms of acute occlusion include steady, aching flank pain, abdominal pain, fever, nausea, vomiting, and hematuria.
 Acute kidney injury may develop.
 Chronic, progressive stenosis causes refractory hypertension and may lead to chronic kidney disease.
 Diagnosis is by imaging tests (eg, CT angiography, magnetic resonance angiography).
 Treatment of acute occlusion is with anticoagulation and sometimes fibrinolytics and surgical or catheter-based embolectomy, or a combination.
-Treatment of chronic, progressive stenosis includes angioplasty with stenting or surgical bypass.
+Treatment of chronic, progressive stenosis includes angioplasty with stent placement or surgical bypass.

 Etiology of Renal Artery Stenosis and Occlusion